Gentle Brightening for Sensitive & Eczema-Prone Skin: A Safe Approach

 Common Mistakes to Avoid

 Flare-damaged skin can't handle active treatments.
-Starting too soon causes another flare, creates more PIH, and sets back your timeline significantly.
-Wait 2+ weeks after skin looks healed before introducing brightening.
+Starting too soon causes another flare and creates more dark marks.

 Brightening actives can't work properly on compromised, dehydrated skin.
-Ceramides, moisturizers, and barrier repair are PART of brightening—not separate from it.
-Moisturize like your results depend on it (they do).
+Ceramides, moisturizers, and barrier repair are PART of brightening.

 When to See a Dermatologist